You have no items in your shopping cart

 Using rainwater and saving drinking water

-Water – and drinking water in particular – is a precious commodity that must be used responsibly and economically.
-Therefore, it may make sense not to allow precipitation that becomes available to run off unused or to the sewage system, but to collect, store and use it wherever drinking water quality is not necessarily required.
+Water – and drinking water in particular – is a precious commodity that should be used responsibly and sparingly.
+It may therefore make sense not to allow any precipitation that becomes available to run off unused or to be discharged to the sewer system, but to collect it, store it and use it wherever drinking water quality is not necessarily required.

-There are many examples of this: watering public green spaces, a car wash, flushing toilets, etc. The water is led to a sealed crate system and can be used for the respective application via drains.
-The use of the Rigofill Inspect modular system makes it possible to find a solution that suits the specific circumstances – even under very difficult conditions, such as limited space, lack of freedom to build, limited cover, high groundwater level, etc.
+There are many examples of this: watering public green spaces, a car wash, toilet flushing, etc. The water is led to a sealed crate system and can be used for the respective application via tapping facilities.
+The use of the Rigofill Inspect modular system makes it possible to find a solution that suits the specific circumstances – even under very difficult conditions, such as little space, lack of freedom to build, low roofing, high groundwater level, etc.

 Service installations make service water available for the most diverse applications.
 They consist of a sealed reservoir, a supply pipe with an upstream rainwater treatment system, a pump shaft and a system controller.

-When using Rigofill inspect as a fire extinguishing water supply, water is also saved, because the installation can be checked when filled and does not have to be pumped empty as with conventional concrete reservoirs.
+When using Rigofill inspect as an extinguishing water supply, water is also saved, because the system can be checked when it is filled and does not have to be pumped empty, as is the case with conventional concrete reservoirs.

 Modular construction allows individual installation geometries

-Rigofill crate systems can be planned almost arbitrarily in both length and width.
+Rigofill crate systems can be planned almost as desired in both length and width.
 The square grid size of 800 mm allows good adaptation to almost any situation.
-With the height grid of 660 mm (full crate) or 350 mm (half crate), systems can be constructed in any combination, single and multi-layer.
-This means that the infiltration crate can be adapted very variably to the local conditions.
+With the height grid of 660 mm (whole crate) or 350 mm (half crate), systems can be constructed in any combination, single and multi-layer.
+This means that the infiltration crate can be adapted very variably to local conditions.

-Low systems are, for example, preferable with high groundwater levels or with low permeability of the tillage.
-When the soil is well-drained, on the other hand, tall and compact systems can be planned, which offer more advantages.
+For example, low systems are preferred in the case of high groundwater levels or low permeability of the soil tillage.
+On the other hand, when the soil is well drained, high and compact systems can be planned, which offer more benefits.
 The available space is used to the maximum.